 Limit of Liability

 Your safety is of the highest importance and we take great care to do everything as safely as possible.
-There will always be a qualified skipper and experienced first mate onboard with First Aid and Sea Survival training, and a VHF/SRC radio licence.
+There will always be a qualified skipper and experienced first mate onboard.
 Crew will always receive a thorough and comprehensive safety briefing at the start of every trip.
 However by nature, sailing is potentially a dangerous activity and we cannot be held responsible for any accidental death or injury during one of our trips save for our responsibilities.

 Right of Refusal

 Sail Britain reserves the right to refuse an applicant’s participation in a Sail Britain event at any time due to safety concerns, health, logistical limitations, in the interest of team compatibility, or for any other reason.
 Refusal of an applicant is an unusual event but might arise due to an applicant’s failure to meet the essential eligibility requirements and/or Sail Britain’s inability to make reasonable accommodations.
 In the event that an applicant is refused participation for health reasons not previously disclosed to the skipper, Sail Britain cannot refund any deposit or payment made toward the expedition if within the cancellation period.